-When it is your child's birthday he/she is can bring in a small treat (a "traktatie") for his/her class and go "klassen rond" - this means the birthday boy/girl visits other teachers in the school, during the school day, to be congratulated (with a maximum of 6 classes).
+When it is your child's birthday he/she can bring in a small treat (a "traktatie") for his/her class.
 Please keep any class treat small and modest.
 The teachers celebrate their birthdays together on Teachers' Day, the date of which can be found in the school calendar.
 Parents should arrange the distribution of birthday party invitations outside of teaching hours.
 We ask that parents refrain from asking teachers to become involved.